-Brand value is more than the products or services that a company sells.
-It is what they stand for.
-Brand value helps a company to build strong bonds with its target audience.
-It is the reason why a customer will prefer Coca-Cola over Pepsi, Mercedes Benz over Nissan, etc.
+Brand value is made up of far more than just the products or services a company sells — it's what the company itself stands for.
+Brand value helps companies build strong bonds with their target audiences, and it's the reason why consumers may prefer Coca-Cola over Pepsi, Mercedes Benz over Nissan, etc.

-For a company to build or achieve brand value, it must improve its user experience.
-This means making the interactions between their brand and customers as easy as possible.
-Big brands like Amazon discovered this trick and made it easy for customers to shop on their websites, and this has seen them get to where they are today.
+For a company to build or achieve brand value, it must first improve its user experience.
+This means making sure that all interactions between their brand and customers are as easy and enjoyable as possible.
+Big brands like Amazon discovered this trick long ago and made it easy for customers to shop on their websites — which has seen them get to where they are today.

-Building brand value also requires a company to stay unique.
-This may mean a company going where its competitors cannot or won’t.
-This will help the brand to remain unique from its competitor brands.
-Brand loyalty is the key to customer loyalty and business growth.
+Building brand value also requires a company to be unique, which may mean being willing to go where its competitors cannot or won’t.
+In the end, building brand value is the key to building a sustainable, successful brand in 2022 and beyond.